paige-austin/paige-austin.github.io/docs/pages/about.md

 I'm a Data Analyst based in the Boston area with 6+ years of experience turning complex data into clear, actionable insights.
 I specialize in SQL, Tableau, and Excel, and I'm currently expanding my skills in Python.

-I currently work at Mass General Brigham where I support payer contract negotiations, financial KPI reporting, and ad hoc analysis for clinical and operational leadership.
+In my current role at Mass General Brigham I support complex financial analysis, KPI reporting, and ad hoc analysis for cross-functional leadership teams.

 I'm passionate about using data to tell stories and solve real business problems across industries.